moliver28/research-handbook/content/handbook/support/readiness/operations/docs/zendesk/zd_explore_backup_dashboards_reports.md

     1. Make sure report should have "Sort" type `A-Z` and have "Totals" inside `Sum of tickets` Tickets column and show `percent` on % SLA achieved column inside every month in Result Manipulation.
     1. Order of result manipulation should be `1-value filter`in Result Manipulation.

-### Slide 13: Report 1: Outdated Calc

-### Slide 13: Report 2: IK - FRT Median Per SLA Type Self-Managed - Table - Oct 2022
+### Slide 13: Report 1: FRT Median Per SLA Type Self-Managed - Chart

-This is bottom main table in Slide 13
+This is the main chart users in Slide 13.
+We use Screenshots of different Priority by SLA metric in Rows to post it in slide i.e. `4 Hours SLA`, `8 Hours SLA` and `24 Hours SLA`.

 - Dataset used: Support ( SLAs )
 - Visualization type: Table